 If you are blind on the last day of the year and you do not itemize deductions, you are entitled to a higher standard deduction.
-Use Ta-
+Use Table 8.
+You qualify for this benefit if you are totally or partly blind.